 Words by A.E.
 Housman (A Shropshire Lad II), tune traditional arranged and adapted by David A. Harley.
 It’s more or less the A tune from the reel ‘The Rose Tree’.
-At some point I’ll probably combine it with a version of the reel.
-Though since I’ve already exceed my three-score-and-ten, maybe not…
+At some point I’ll probably combine it with a version of the reel on mandola.
+Though since my fingers already exceed my three-score-and-ten, maybe not…

 Taster for an album.

 Now, of my threescore years and ten,

 And take from seventy springs a score,

 And since to look at things in bloom